lupyuen/lupyuen.github.io/src/iot.md

 [(Source)](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig#L501-L522)

+_How do we tell Zig Compiler to use this Panic Handler?_

 We just need to define this __panic__ function in the Root Zig Source File (like lorawan_test.zig), and the Zig Runtime will call it when there's a panic.

 # Appendix: Zig Compiler as Drop-In Replacement for GCC

 _Apache NuttX RTOS uses GCC compile the BL602 firmware.
-Will Zig Compiler work as [Drop-In Replacement for GCC](https://lupyuen.github.io/articles/zig#why-zig) for compiling NuttX Libraries?_
+Will Zig Compiler work as [Drop-In Replacement for GCC](https://lupyuen.github.io/articles/zig#why-zig) for compiling some NuttX modules?_

 Let's test it on the [__LoRa SX1262 Library__](https://lupyuen.github.io/articles/sx1262) for Apache NuttX RTOS.